-Course Outcome (CO): After completion of course, students would be able to:
+Course Outcome (CO): After completion of course, students will be able to:

-- 1 Demonstrate knowledge of data analytics. - 2 Demonstrate the ability of think critically in making decisions based on data and deep analytics. - 3 Demonstrate the ability to use technical skills in predicative and prescriptive modelling to support business decision-making. - 4 Demonstrate the ability to translate data into clear, actionable insights.
+- 1 Organize the knowledge of data analytics. - 2 Demonstrate the ability of think critically in making decisions based on data and deep analytics. - 3 Demonstrate the ability to use technical skills in predicative and prescriptive modeling tosupport business decision-making. - 4 Formulte the ability to translate data into clear, actionable insights.